New Castle Lachlan

 New Castle Lachlan, is an 18th-century baronial mansion or country house located at Strathlachlan, Cowal peninsula, Argyll and Bute, Scotland.

+History

 It was built in 1790 by Donald Maclachlan, 19th laird, to replace the 15th century Old Castle Lachlan, which stands nearby on the shores of Loch Fyne.
 The building is protected as a category C listed building.

 The building was remodelled around 1910 by the architect George Mackie Watson.

 Part of the residence now operates a holiday lets business.
 With space for up to 15 guests with 8 bedrooms.